Tempeh (100 G)

 Include Healthy Fats

-Add sources of healthy fats like avocado, nuts, or seeds to your meal.
-These fats can help moderate the glucose spike by slowing digestion.
+Add sources of healthy fats such as avocado, nuts, or seeds.
+These fats can help moderate blood sugar levels.

 Opt for Whole Grains